GPUOpen-Tools/isa_spec_manager/documentation/api_tutorial.md

 ```
 ## A. Decoding a single instruction in textual format

-Now, when we have the decoded initialized, let's learn how we can use API to decode an instruction's disassembly to retrieve its human-readable description.
-Consider the following textual representation of an RDNA instruction: `v_mov_b32`.
+Now, when we have the decoder initialized, let's learn how we can use API to decode an instruction's disassembly to retrieve its human-readable description.
+Consider the following textual representation of an RDNA 1 instruction: `V_RCP_IFLAG_F32`.

 ### Step 1: Create an empty instance `InstructionInfo`<sup>[Appendix 1]</sup> object.
 The `InstructionInfo` struct is the primary structure used by the API to provide information about an instruction.
 Typically, an empty instance of this struct is passed to the API, which then populates its fields with the relevant data.
 Before we request information about an instruction, let's create an instance of `InstructionInfo`.